-So you need a custom 3D printable file?
-Here’s everything you need to know about to hire a 3D designer for your needs.
+Here’s everything you need to know about how to hire the best 3D designer for your needs.

 You have rummaged through the vast collections of 3D files at Thingiverse, but nothing meets your standards?
 You simply want to 3D print a coffee mug that has your name carved deep into the ceramic?
 Need a home design in 3D?
 And how much does 3D design cost?

-In this article, we will guide you through the major steps of finding a suitable 3D designer.
+In this article, we will guide you through the major steps of finding the best 3D designer.

 If you want to jump ahead, click here to go right to the topic that interests you most.